feathers-plus/api-playground-client/README.md

 into its own folder.

-Change file `serverUrl.js` to point to the API server if that's not located at `localhost:3030`.
+Change file `serverUrl.js` to point to the API server if that's not listening to `localhost:3030`.

-`cd public` and `http-server` starts our static file server wusing `to/the/repo/public` as the root.
+`cd public` and `http-server` starts our static file server using `to/the/repo/public` as root.
 Note the URL its listening to.
 This usually includes `localhost:8080`.